In The Schools

 • Visit with Northern Ute Tribal Member

-(45 minute individual programs, option for different characters to visit each month of the school year)
+(45-minute programs, option for different characters to visit each month throughout the school year)

 Character options include: